SnowletTV/Invictus/README.md

-# Invictus - Commander Kings Commit
+# Invictus - Commander Kings + Spartan Diarchy Commit

-Missing

-Governements - will have to make extra governments to cover the hibernian governments in this mod.
-On Character Death Fix - Almost complete

-Couple other things need polishing and maybe any bugs after test
+Mods are more or less perfect, as always can be improved upon for sure, but more or less done.